ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 ✅: **Supported** - AMD enables these GPUs in our software distributions for the corresponding ROCm product.

-⚠️: **Deprecated** - Support for deprecated devices will be removed in a future release.
-While all existing functionalities on these GPUs will be maintained, no new functionalities may be added.
+⚠️: **Deprecated** - All existing GPU functionality will be maintained, and no new functionality will be added.

 ❌: **Unsupported** - HIP runtime may continue to work but prebuilt ROCm libraries published by AMD no longer support your product and will cause run-time errors.